The Oldest Cemeteries in Every State

 Kansas: Topeka Cemetery

 Founded in 1854, Topeka was the first European settlement in Kansas, and its historical cemetery, the Topeka Cemetery, is the oldest established cemetery in Kansas, dating back to 1859.
-It is the final resting place of five governors, Vice President Charles Curtis who served under President Herbert Hoover, and countless soldiers, pioneers, and other trailblazers.
-“We encourage you to visit, to take a stroll among monuments bearing names familiar to you from street signs and businesses, and to reflect on the beauty of this spot and the lives of those who came before you,” its website beckons.
+It is the final resting place of five governors, Vice President Charles Curtis, who served under President Herbert Hoover, state auditor Edward McCabe—the first African American to be elected to a statewide office—and countless soldiers, pioneers and other trailblazers.
+There are more than 35,000 people buried in Topeka Cemetery.

 Historic Cemetery, Natchitoches Louisiana